fiskaly/coding-challenges/signing-service-ts/README.md

 - For now it is sufficient to use flat files (e.g. JSON) to persist data.
 Efficiency is not a priority for this.
 We might want to scale out though, therefore try to think of how to allow easy swapping of your persistence logic to a database system such as PostgreSQL.

+#### Credits

+This challenge is heavily influenced by the KassenSichV (Germany) as well as the RKSV (Austria) and our solutions for them.